jacentino/SqlFun/README.md

                     (blogId, name, title, content, author, createdAt, status) values (@blogId, @name, @title, @content, @author, @createdAt, @status);
              select scope_identity()"

+### Stored procedures
+The result of a function calling stored procedure should be a three-element tuple (return code, output params, result):

+    let findPosts: (PostSearchCriteria * SignatureSearchCriteria) -> DataContext -> (int * unit * Post list) =
+	storedproc "FindPosts"

+but there are transformers, that allow to ignore parts of it:

+    let findPosts: (PostSearchCriteria * SignatureSearchCriteria) -> DataContext -> Post list =
+	storedproc "FindPosts"
+	>> resultOnly id
+	|> curry

 ### Utilizing `dbaction` and `asyncdb` computation expressions
 It's easy to execute one query with `run` function.
 To execute more queries in a context of one open connection, computation expression can be used: